udacity/CppND-Route-Planning-Project/instructions/fill_out_RouteModel_class.md

-The `Model` class that exists in the current code doesn't contain all the data or methods that will be needed to perfom an A\* search, so we are going to extend that class with a `RouteModel` class.
+The `Model` class that exists in the current code doesn't contain all the data or methods that will be needed to perform an A\* search, so we are going to extend that class with a `RouteModel` class.
 In this exercise, you will fill out the `RouteModel` class in `route_model.h`.
 In the next exercises, you will also fill out the `RouteModel::Node` class as well.

 To complete this exercise: